What If Fashion Brands Did… Less? A Conversation.

 Advertisement

-Hilary: As a founder and CEO myself, since COVID hit, I've been through the seven stages of grief like seven times over with just my own company.
+Hillary: As a founder and CEO myself, since COVID hit, I've been through the seven stages of grief like seven times over with just my own company.
 Doing in-person events was the lion’s share of our revenue.
 I could try to stay above water and grasp at every possible revenue event, or I could sit back and conserve cash for when I can step on the gas again.

 Having the flexibility to experience ebbs and flows with your own business is crucial.
 That includes pulling the plug.